-Topaz is cut in wide variety styles and shapes, including emerald, pad, oval, pear, round, triangular, marquise, and fantasy cuts.
+Topaz is cut in various styles and shapes, including emerald, pad, oval, pear, round, triangular, marquise, and fantasy cuts.

-If the color of the Topaz is viewed as uncommon, the cost per carat may rise drastically as size increases and this makes it well suited for use in engagement rings.
+If the color of the Topaz is viewed as uncommon, the cost per carat may rise drastically as size increases, making it well suited for use in engagement rings.

 To clean this birthstone, skip steam cleaning or ultrasonic cleaners.
 Warm, lathery water works best.

 Topaz is usually treated.
-Since naturally colored Blue Topaz is quite rare, colorless Topaz is usually processed with irradiation and heat to turn it to different shades of blue.
+Since naturally colored Blue Topaz is rare, colorless Topaz is usually processed with irradiation and heat to turn it into different shades of blue.

-Gemstone merchants make use of terms like London Blue, Swiss Blue, Super Blue, and Maxi Blue to describe dark blues, and Sky Blue for lighter shades.
+Gemstone merchants use terms like London Blue, Swiss Blue, Super Blue, and Maxi Blue to describe dark blues, and Sky Blue for lighter shades.